bedrocklinux/bedrocklinux-website/markdown/1.0beta2/troubleshooting.md

 #### {id="crux-slow-boot"} Slow boot

 CRUX runs `depmod` on boot which can take a while.
-Moreover, it is not strictly needed every boot.
+It is not strictly needed every boot.
 To disable this and speed up boot time a bit, edit `/bedrock/strata/~(crux~)/etc/rc.conf` and change

 	if [ -x /etc/rc.modules ]; then
 		/etc/rc.modules